ABC Consulting Georgia

 Regulatory Material

-For your convenience and to familiarize yourself with the mechanisms of upcoming legal procedures, links to the most significant laws and regulations concerning international protection, Interpol extradition proceedings, Georgian migration policy, and grounds for obtaining a permanent residence permit are provided on this page.
+For your convenience and to familiarize you with the mechanisms of the upcoming legal procedures, this page contains links to the most important laws and regulations regarding international protection, the appeal of Interpol search, Georgia's migration policy, and the grounds for obtaining a residence permit.

-The Statute of the Commission Controlling Interpol’s Database.
+Statute of the Commission Controlling the Interpol Database

-The Statute of the Commission Controlling Interpol’s Database.
+Statute of the Commission Controlling the Interpol Database

-The Statute of the Commission Controlling Interpol’s Database is a crucial document outlining the rules and procedures for managing and safeguarding information within the organization's database.
-This document functions as a fundamental legal instrument governing the collection, storage, utilization, and transmission of data concerning crimes and criminals between national law enforcement agencies.
-The Commission strictly adheres to this Statute, ensuring coordinated and effective information management, compliance with principles of confidentiality and data protection for all participants in the Interpol system.
+The Statute of the Commission controlling the Interpol database is a key document that defines the rules and procedures for managing and protecting information in the organization's database.
+This document is a fundamental legal instrument that regulates the collection, storage, use, and transfer of data on crimes and criminals between national law enforcement agencies.
+The Statute is strictly adhered to by the Commission, ensuring that information is managed in a consistent and effective manner, and that the principles of confidentiality and data protection are upheld by all members of the Interpol system.

-Instructions for submitting a request to the Commission.
+Guidelines for submitting a request to the Commission

-Instructions for submitting a request to the Commission.
+Guidelines for submitting a request to the Commission

-The Guide for Submitting Requests to the Commission provides a key resource ensuring a structured and efficient process for seeking assistance and consultations.
-The document details procedures and requirements for submitting requests regarding various aspects of the Commission’s activities, including legal consultation, technical support, and administrative matters.
-The guide also establishes formatting standards for requests and necessary documents, with the aim of ensuring transparency and efficiency in the processing of requests by the Commission.
+The Commission's Request Submission Guide is a key resource that provides a structured and efficient process for seeking assistance and advice.
+The guide details the procedures and requirements for submitting requests regarding various aspects of the Commission's activities, including legal advice, technical support, and administrative matters.
+It also establishes standards for formatting requests and accompanying documents to ensure transparency and efficiency in the Commission's handling of requests.

 The Georgian Law “On International Protection.”